laetificat/anna-ha/README.md

  - Also verify the logs using the (i) button of HASS
  - It should say 'Platform not found' on both (which is an error, but because HASS didn't download the modules yet).
  - Only if it shows the platform not found in the check: continue and go to configuration->general->restart hass from hass
- - After coming up the logs should show something like `1970-01-01 00:00:25 INFO (SyncWorker_34) [homeassistant.loader] Loaded anna from custom_components.anna`
+ - After coming up the logs should show something like `1970-01-01 00:00:25 INFO (SyncWorker_34) [homeassistant.loader] Loaded plugwise from custom_components.plugwise`
  - If not, please try restarting again (and or have HASS.io restart the whole system using the HASS.io system tab)

 ## Configuration